maltreanungkur/web/content/teaching/UDGRP/_index.md

 In this lecture, Rinkiny covered the following topics:

-- Defined QI(X) and proved that it forms the ``Quasi-isometry'' group
+- Defined QI(X) and proved that it forms the "Quasi-isometry" group
 - Proved quasi-isometry of groups with different generating sets and related results
 - Discussed relevant examples and additional properties
 - Established the definition, examples, and equivalence of growth functions